Create a website

 - STEP 3: Install WordPress

-- STEP 4: Customize to make the site yours!
+- STEP 4: Customize and make the site yours!

-This tutorial in combination with my YouTube channel has helped tens of thousands of people create their website:
+This tutorial in combination with my YouTube channel has helped tens of thousands of people create their website.
+Click here to start your blog then follow along with the video and tutorial below

 Step 1: Get Your Domain